 Wireless Communication

-6G and Beyond Communication
+mmWave and Terahertz Communication

 Design CommAwareNet: Towards Communication-Aware Smart Facilities: Designing an Energy-efficient High-data-rate and Reliable Hybrid THz/VLC Communication Architecture Reinforced with Intelligent Surfaces for Future Networks